 Knife test: When scraping a knife against amber you should not be able to cut slices or shavings.
 Amber is harder than that and should flake or crack off instead.

 Q: How do I care for my Amber?
 A: Because amber is a soft resin it can be brittle, it’s important to be careful so your beads do not become cracked or break.
+Take care not to over tighten the screw clasp as this can cause your clasps to have too much pressure and it will crack the plastic clasp and render it useless.
 Your amber should not be stored with other items or jewelry where it can rub against other pieces, especially metals.
 Be sure to keep perfume, hairspray, and soaps like shampoo and conditioner away from your amber, and never place your jewelry in commercial cleaning solutions.
 Remove your amber jewelry when bathing, water is ok, amber is allowed to get wet, but mineral and calcium build up can leave deposits on your amber over time.
 Also remove when applying sunscreen or going to the pool because chemicals can render your amber useless.
 Adorable Amber can not be held liable for improper use or damage that occurs to your item once delivered, so please treat your items with care.

 Q: How do I clean my Baltic Amber jewelry?
 A: To clean your amber, use a soft flannel cloth or an unused toothbrush dampened with clean lukewarm distilled water (I say distilled to prevent mineral and calcium build up on your amber).
 Dry with a clean cloth or towel.
 Be sure to allow your amber to fully dry before wearing.
 For tough gunged on foods and sticky stuff you can soak your amber necklace in warm water for about 5 min. and then swish in the water to loosen any debris and follow the steps above.
 Super simple!

 Baltic Amber teething necklaces should be removed when baby is sleeping or unattended!